 News Hundreds of trees damaged by Sandy will be torn down Hundreds of trees damaged by Superstorm Sandy, like this one pictured here in October 2013, will be chopped down on Staten Island.
-Photo Credit: Getty Images/Ramin Talaie Updated March 4, 2014 7:30 PM Print Share fbShare Tweet gShare Email Almost 2,500 trees are withering across the city from Superstorm Sandy damage.
+Photo Credit: Getty Images/Ramin Talaie Updated March 4, 2014 7:30 PM Print Share fbShare Tweet Email Almost 2,500 trees are withering across the city from Superstorm Sandy damage.
 Now officials say many will have to come down this spring.
 "We have noted that 2,428 trees citywide did not fully leaf out last year," Parks Department spokeswoman Tara Kiernan said.
 The department is seeking bids to have hundreds felled in Staten Island, followed by trees in other boroughs, Kiernan said.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.